kuannie1/SoftSysHappyHedgehogs/SprintReview2.md

 Head First C - Exercise 2, which covers Stacks and Pointers Head First C - Exercise 2.5, which covers Strings & Regex

-We have collectively read Chapters 3, 4, and 5 in Head First C but we’re still trying to apply what we learned to the exercises in class.
+We have also collectively read Chapters 3, 4, and 5 in Head First C but we’re still trying to apply what we learned to the exercises in class.
 We’re planning to use class time to check in on our progress and ask clarifying questions about these topics.

+Next sprint, we are going to work more on the project a lot more.
+The project is a lot more ambiguous for us, but we are going to be planning more meeting so we can help each other.

 *3) Show preliminary results from your code.
 Depending on the project this could be a short demo video, example text sequence of commands and outputs, or some other form.
 Looking ahead to your final report, (updated versions of) these can serve as your usage examples.*

-We have results from attempting the web server exercise.
-We’ll demo this on Monday for our review.
+We have not gone very far; we have used the `web_server` exercise to communicate to each others’ laptops but have not gone beyond that.
+We have been focusing more on the chapters.

 *4) Demonstrate that you have assembled the resources you need to complete the project.
 One good way to do that is to update your annotated bibliography (with a pointer to each resource and a few sentences that describe the content) from the proposal.*